077 8080 1102 0 Items

 Who will catch it???

-The garter toss is still really popular in the USA with various versions taking place and gaining popularity in the UK, although the bride generally removes it discreetly herself!
+I post many of my gorgeous garter sets to the USA where the garter toss is still really popular.
+In the USA, various versions take place and the garter toss is gaining popularity again in the UK, although the bride generally removes it discreetly herself!

 The toss garter, a gift for your MOH…